Frequently asked questions about City short courses

-A. As a student on the Short Courses you would be entitled to get advice on how to enhance your employability from our Careers, Student Development & Outreach centre.
+A. Short Courses delegates are entitled to get advice on how to enhance their employability from our Career Service.

-A. The part-time Short Courses at City, University of London are open access courses: anybody can apply for them, whether home or international applicants.
+A. The part-time Short Courses at City, University of London are open access courses: anybody can enrol for them, whether home or international residents.
 The course fees are the same for everybody.

 A1.
 If you are a European Economic Area (EEA) national, you do not need to apply for a visa to study in the UK.

-A. No, we do not arrange accommodation for our Short Course students - applicants will have to organise that themselves.
-Read more information on private housing in London.
+A. No, we do not arrange accommodation for our Short Course delegates.
+Read more about private housing in London.

 A. No, there isn't any funding available to international residents for Short Courses.